If you think that inversion therapy can only be used for back pain, you couldn’t be further from the truth.

 It actually slows down the “shrinking” process and prevents that commonly seen “hump” many elderly folks have.

-7. Varicose Veins (& Other circulation Problems)
+7. Reduced Varicose Veins

 When inverting, you are helping your heart to clear the blood from your feet, legs, and lower body.

 This allows the blood in your limbs to circulate more easily, which may help to drain blood from varicose veins.
+This can help to reduce the symptoms of varicose veins, such as swelling, pain, and fatigue.

 Inversion allows your body to work with gravity to ease the circulation process.